PBearson/ESP32-With-ESP-PROG-Demo/README.md

 Import the VM into VirtualBox and launch it.
 The default username is `iot`.
 The password is `toi`.

-The debugging software has a dependency on libpython2.7.so.1.0, so we need to install it.
+The debugging software has a dependency on libpython2.7.so.1.0, so we need to install it if needed.
 Open a terminal and run the following commands:

 ```
 sudo apt update